 As a result of advances in cancer diagnosis and treatment, more people than ever before are surviving the disease.
 For this reason, survivorship care is now recognized as a unique phase in overall cancer care.
-This section aims to assist oncologists and other clinicians in implementing high quality survivorship care programs within their practice.
-The section explains the different models of care delivery, addresses potential barriers to implementation, and assists with the identification of existing and needed resources.
+This section aims to assist oncologists and other clinicians in implementing high quality survivorship care programs within their practice, as well as explains the different models of care delivery, addresses potential barriers to implementation, and assists with the identification of existing and needed resources.
+(See also: Providing High Quality Survivorship Care: An ASCO Guide)

 For the purposes of these resources, “program” is defined as the set of services needed to provide survivorship care; it does not require that all related services be provided in one practice setting.